cobeylab/Nextstrain-on-HPC/README.md

 cp iqtree-2.0.6-Linux/bin/iqtree2 bin/
 ```

-_Note: ~/bin is a standard binary directory for Midway. `.bashrc` should already be adding it to your PATH.
-If you use Z shell, you may need to copy the .bashrc lines over._
+_Note: This assumes ~/bin is a standard binary directory and on your path.
+It may not be for some environments._

 6. Run snakemake on a Nextstrain job.
 Parameters are for a small job with three nodes.
 The `-A` parameter will need to be modified, and may be `-P` for partition in your environment.